RanMitakeThighs/MHR-Overlay_1440p/README.md

   - All UI Elements aligned on left side above Map default position and below squad names (This assumes that you plan on hiding the quest objectives UI Element in HUD Settings)
   - Changed positioning of Time to be closer to centered under the time guage
 - Removed Total Damage from visibility by default
-- Removed Palamute/Palico damage/monster damages from counting towards player(s) damage.
+- Removed Palamute/Palico damage/monster damages from counting towards player(s) damage (set existing values to false - default is true).
 - Extended all bars to be 250px and altered positioning of corresponding text

 Example Image of how it looks below: